 How To Save a GIF from Twitter

 This all leads us to the big questions: why does Twitter make it so hard to download and save GIFs for offline use?
 Is it even possible to save those GIFs to your computer or your smartphone?
 And if it is, how would you go about doing it?
-All of these questions and more will be answered in this guide to downloading GIFs from Twitter.
+All that and more in this guide to downloading GIFs from Twitter.

 GIFs That Aren’t

 Sure, you might say, but what does that mean for downloading the GIFs?
 If they’re actually saved as video files, it must be impossible to download the files from Twitter, with the original GIF being erased in favor of the video file created by Twitter.
-Fortunately, that’s where you’re wrong: saving a GIF to your computer or phone is not just possible, but downright easy.
+Fortunately, that’s where you’re wrong: saving a GIF to your computer or phone is not just possible, but with the use of a third-party tool, it’s actually really easy.
 While it’s not as simple as right-clicking on an image and saving it to your computer, you’d be downright shocked to find out how easy it is to save a GIF from Twitter just by turning to a third-party service with the one piece of info you do have from the tweet: the saved video link.
 Let’s take a look.

 Saving a GIF on your Computer

 We won’t lie: the easiest way to do this is on your computer.
-Most phones just don’t have that much space on them and the lack of a cursor is pretty apparent.
 While it isn’t as easy as right-clicking and saving an image to your computer, it’s easiest to maneuver through the various sites and clicks you’ll need to perform using a mouse, rather than using your phone’s touchscreen.
 So, grab your computer and open up to the tweet containing a GIF you want to copy down, and let’s get started with creating a GIF from Twitter’s proprietary video file.